Roy Moxham: Works

 Moxham's first book was The Freelander, a novel based on the exploits of a group of idealists trying to establish a commune on Mount Kenya in the 1890s.
 His best-known book is The Great Hedge of India.
 This book is part-travelogue, part-historical treatise on the author's quest to find a 1500-mile long customs hedge built by the British in India to prevent smuggling of salt and sugar.
 His next book, Tea: Addiction, Exploitation and Empire focuses on the effect of British tea addiction on British policies in Asia and Africa, and includes the author's own experience as a tea plantation manager in Africa.
+After 13 years he returned to London and set up a gallery of African art.
 An updated edition " A Brief History of Tea" came out in 2009.
 In 2010 he published a memoir, "Outlaw: India's Bandit Queen and Me" about his friendship with Phoolan Devi, the Indian bandit turned politician.
 In 2014 he published as an e-book a novel, "The East India Company Wife", based on the real life of Catherine Cooke, a thirteen-year-old English girl who went to India with her parents in 1709.
 In November 2016 The Theft of India: The European Conquests of India 1498 – 1765 was published.
+He also taught and examined in the Institute of English Studies, University of London.
+He devotes most of his energy to writing and giving talks.
+He spends half his time in London and the other half travelling, principally in South and South-East Asia.